Drs Charleton and John C. Yeatman, Mrs. Elizabeth Yeatman and other Yeatman family members

 Birth certificate 27/7/87

-Obituary notice from the Roll of the RACP [Royal Australasian College of Physicians] and ms. draft by Dr. J.C.
-Yeatman.
+Obituary notice from the Roll of the RACP [Royal Australasian College of Physicians] and ms. Biographical drafts by Dr. J.C.
+Yeatman, copies of records from the Royal Adelaide Hospital, and associated correspondence

 Letter from Occupation Force Hospital, Japan, 1946 to Mrs John (Betty) Yeatman, with photograph.
-Letter from no.1 Australian Auxiliary Hospital, Harefield, Middlesex, 4 August 1918, to his family, re illness of Digby Yeatman [with transcript and a newspaper cutting 3 April 1964 relating to the death of Digby Yeatman]
+Letter from no.1 Australian Auxiliary Hospital, Harefield, Middlesex, 4 August 1918, to his family, re illness of Digby Yeatman [with transcript and Christmas card from the hospital; newspaper cuttings 3 April 1964 and undated relating to the death of Digby Yeatman]

 Record of military service (letter to Dr. J.C.
 Yeatman from the Australian Army, October 1982)